 Test Plan #3: Migration Testing

-To aid this migration, BI Validator can come in extremely handy because you can easily compare data of reports generated by OBIEE, Business Objects, Cognos to Tableau.
-This minimizes the risks associated with large scale migration projects.
+To aid this migration, BI Validator can come in extremely handy because you can easily compare data of reports generated by OBIEE, Business Objects, and Cognos to Tableau.
+This minimizes the risks associated with large-scale migration projects.

 Test Plan #4: Performance Testing